 We headed to our lodging for the evening, the Tunnicliff Inn, which fit in perfectly with our goal to stay mostly in unique, local places.
 Check out their website here: Tunnicliff Inn.
 It’s less than 500 feet from the inn to the Hall, and we took a moment to take in the quaint downtown district, which is, as you might expect, baseball-themed.

-The Hall of Fame was dedicated in 1939, and today houses plaques honoring 215 former Major League players and dozens of others who played in the old Negro Leagues, served the game as executives, managers, umpires, and broadcasters.
+The Hall of Fame was dedicated in 1939, and today houses plaques honoring 215 former Major League players and dozens of others who played in the old Negro Leagues, along with people who served the game as executives, managers, umpires, and broadcasters.
 All of them are men except for Effa Manley, an African-American woman who was a co-owner of the Newark Eagles of the Negro National League.

 I’d expected that visiting the Baseball Hall of Fame would be a heavenly experience, and if anything, the Hall exceeded my expectations.